Implicit transaction costs and the fundamental theorems of asset pricing: Portfolio dynamics

-\begin{remark} The right-hand side of Equation (\ref{port}) accounts for the portfolio's value in the implicit transaction cost economy. $V_{0}^{Z^1}$ gives the initial value of the portfolio in the standard (implicit transaction cost) economy.
-The second term gives the capital gain in the standard economy (Appendix (B)).
-The second and the third term together give the capital gain in an economy with only transaction costs (e.g. Guasoni \textit{et al.} (2010)).
+where conventionally we set $Z^1_{u}$ equal to $Z^1_{0}$ for all $u<0$. \begin{remark} The right-hand side of Eq. (\ref{port}) accounts for the portfolio's value in the implicit transaction cost economy. $Z^{0}_{0}+Z^1_{0}M(0,0)$ gives the initial value of the portfolio in the standard (implicit transaction cost) economy.
+The second term gives the capital gain in the standard economy (\ref{app1}).
+This term together with

+give the capital gain in an economy with only bid-ask spread (e.g. Guasoni \textit{et al.} (2010)).
 It can be easily seen by writing it as